 Heating and hot water

 Repair category 2

-Notes The radiator in the bathroom has been removed but the pipework remains in place/exposed.
-The central heating boiler is of an older design.
+Notes The central heating boiler is of an older design.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Saferegistered engineer on an annual basis to ensure their safe and efficient operation.